Fremont Indian State Park and Museum

-Fremont Indian State Park and Museum is a state park of Utah, US, which interprets archaeological remains of the Fremont culture.
+Fremont Indian State Park and Museum is a state park in Utah, US, which interprets archaeological remains of the Fremont culture.
 The park is located in Sevier County, Utah in the Clear Creek Canyon.
+It was established to preserve and interpret the artifacts and archaeological sites of the Fremont culture, a prehistoric Native American group that inhabited the region from approximately 300 to 1300 AD.

+History and Significance

+Fremont Culture

+The Fremont culture is known for its unique art, pottery, and structures.
+The Fremont people lived in the central Utah area, and their culture is characterized by distinctive rock art, which includes petroglyphs (carvings on rock surfaces) and pictographs (paintings on rock).

+Discovery

+The artifacts and sites within the park were discovered during the construction of Interstate 70 in the 1980s.
+This led to the establishment of Fremont Indian State Park to protect and interpret these significant archaeological finds.
+The park was officially opened in 1987.

 The park directly adjoins Interstate 70 as it travels up the Clear Creek Canyon, and thus is highly accessible by auto.
 The nearest town with full services (motels, etc.) is Richfield.
 There are campgrounds and RV parks in the area as well.